-The Secondary School starts in Year 7 (Grade 6) and finishes at Reach British School in Year 12 (Grade 11).
-Our Year 13 (Grade 12) classes will open in September 2020.
+The Secondary School starts in Year 6 (Grade 5) and finishes at Reach British School in Year 13 (Grade 12).
+Our Year 13 classes opened in September 2020.

 Years 12 and 13 are not a compulsory stage of education within the British system, although for students wishing to pursue university study, completion of A-levels or a recognised equivalent is essential.